 Procedure at meetings of lieutenant-governor's council.
-[24 & 25 Vict. c.
-67, s.
-45.]
+124 & 25 Vict. c.
+67, 8, 45.
+9 Edw.
+VII, c.
+4, s.
+4.]

-- 75.-(I) At every meeting of a lieutenant-governor's council the lieutenant-governor, or in his absence the member of the council highest in official rank among those holding office under the Crown, presides. - (2) The legislative powers of the council may be exercised only at meetings at which the lieutenant-governor or some other member holding office under the Crown, and not less than one-half of the members of the council, are present. - (3) In case of difference of opinion at any meeting of the lieutenant-governor's council, if there is an equality of votes, the lieutenant-governor or other person presiding has a second or casting vote.
+- 75.-(I) At every meeting of a lieutenant-governor's council the lieutenant-governor, or in his absence the vicepresident of his council, or, in the absence of the vice-president, the member of the council highest in official rank among those holding office under the Crown, presides (a). - (2) The legislative powers of the council may be exercised only at meetings at which the lieutenant-governor or some other member holding office under the Crown, and a specified number of additional members of the council, are present (b). - (3) In case of difference of opinion at any meeting of the lieutenant-governor's council, if there is an equality of votes, the lieutenant-governor or other person presiding has a second or casting vote. - (a) The Indian Councils Act, 1909, requires the appointment of a vice-president to take the place of the lieutenant-governor in his absence. - (b) Under the Regulations of 1909 as amended in 1912 there are required to be present, in order to form a quorum, ten additional members in the case of the Council of Bihar and Orissa and ten members in the case of the United Provinces, eight in the case of the Punjab and Assam, and six in the case of Burma.